 When the solid object is removed from the LED’s range, cutting off the signal to the receiver diode, the solenoid valve closes and the water stops running.
-Alternatively, the receiver diode can tell the valve to open for a set amount of time, as is the case with our Markwik 21 time flow hospital tap.
+Alternatively, the receiver diode can tell the valve to open for a set amount of time.

 Are infrared taps dangerous?

 You’ve probably always been told that water and electricity don’t mix - and with good reason.
-We take safety very seriously at Washware Essentials; accordingly, all of our infrared faucets (with the exception of our nursery sensor tap, which uses batteries) are supplied with a 240v DC to 9v AC transformer, which reduces the electricity supply from the mains to a level that is completely safe for humans.
+We take safety very seriously at Washware Essentials; accordingly, all of our infrared faucets are supplied with a 240v DC to 9v AC transformer, which reduces the electricity supply from the mains to a level that is completely safe for humans.
 Alternatively, each unit can also be powered by batteries if desired, although these will have to be changed periodically.

 The advantages of infrared taps